densify-dev/gpu-process-exporter/README.md

 GPU Process Exporter is a Kubex Prometheus exporter for Kubernetes nodes with NVIDIA GPUs.
 It reads per-process GPU data through NVIDIA Management Library, maps host PIDs back to Kubernetes pods and containers, and exposes container-labelled metrics.

 The project is owned by Evenkeel Inc. d/b/a Kubex and licensed under Apache License 2.0.
 The first supported open-source release is `v1.1.0`.
-Earlier image tags are pre-open-source builds and are unsupported.
+Earlier image tags are pre-open-source builds and are supported by Kubex but do not have their source open.

 The canonical image is: